dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/01_exercise_one/index.md

 ```
 kubectl -n dynatrace get secret oneagent -o jsonpath='{.data.apiToken}' | base64 -d
 ```
 NOTE: The browser terminal may not display the token in it's own line.
-Be sure to copy only the part prior to `dtu_training`
+Be sure to copy only the part prior to your username

 3. Paste your token into a notepad for later reference.
 4. Open your Dynatrace tenant.
 Select your profile icon and choose `Configuration API`